EmbarkStudios/rust-gpu/rfcs/001-resource-binding-syntax.md

  - Big kernels/shader can have lots of buffers and textures bound making this list potentially large.
  - Need to pass down all bindings all the way to leaf-node systems.

 Some upsides:

  - No clashes for sets/slots since the language takes care of this.
+ - It's clear from the get-go which bindings are being used.

 A much nicer and more ergonomic approach would be to store texture bindings in structs:

 ```rust